 This week, I was talking with a young woman from our local college.
 She has finals and end-of-semester projects looming overhead.
-My friend is stressed.
-Add to that an inconsiderate roommate situation, which left her sleeping in her dorm hallway one night.
+On top of her finals-week stress, an inconsiderate roommate situation left her sleeping in the hallway of her dorm one night.

-I walked by the guest room that afternoon and realized why her reaction was so half-hearted and faithless.
-That room was a PIT!
+I walked by the guest room that afternoon and realized why her reaction was so indifferent.
+That room was a mess!

-To keep some sense of order in the rest of the home, that room has become a catch-all for new gifts, wrapping supplies, shipping boxes, old toys for donations, unfinished crafts, laundry, etc.
+To keep some sense of order in the rest of the home, that room has become a catch-all for new gifts, wrapping supplies, shipping boxes, old toys for donations, unfinished crafts, laundry to fold, etc.

 I am telling you, there was no room.
-A giant canvas resided on the pillow side of the bed, 5 opened and half-unpacked craft boxes dominated the bottom half.
-Kids toys (and the containers meant to, ahem, contain them) littered the floor.
-Cap it all off with the kids bright red pop-up play hut, like a cherry on top of the toy pile.
+Craft boxes spilled out their contents across the bedsheets.
+Kids toys littered the floor.
+Topping it all off was the kids’ bright red pop-up tent, like a cherry on top of the toy pile.

-Convicted, I remembered the story of Jesus birth, accommodated by a barnyard of animals instead of a generous hostess.
+It reminded me of Jesus’ birth accommodations: a barnyard of animals instead of a clean room with a generous hostess.

 And she gave birth to her firstborn son; and she wrapped Him in cloths, and laid Him in a manger, because there was no room for them in the inn.
 Luke 2:7

-Through the years of reading this story, I have assumed that, given the same position, I would have invited Mary in.
-But now, my own inconsistency was heralding the reality from the pile of junk.
+Through the years of reading this story, I have assumed that I would have invited Mary in to my home.
+But now my own inconsistency was heralding the reality from the pile of junk.
 Even though my words said, “you are welcome,” my home did not.

 What a perfect picture my piled-up guest room displays of my heart-condition at Christmas.
-The spaces meant for Jesus to take up residence are filled up.
+The spaces meant for Jesus are already filled up.

-- I’ve piled up the approval of others in the room meant for satisfaction in Jesus.
+- I’ve piled up the approval of others in the area meant for God-given contentment.

 - I’ve stashed good chunk of my holiday accomplishments in the space meant for worship of the King of kings.

-- I have compromised that corner table in my heart, where Jesus and I share sweet moments of rest and romance.
+- I have compromised that corner table in my heart, where Jesus and I used to share sweet moments of rest.
 It’s strewn with lists and Christmas cards that need to be addressed.

 How is it that I have successfully eliminated room for Jesus in His very own holiday!?
 I have re-created the busy Bethlehem.
 That night, I stayed up late making our guest-room guest-worthy.
 As I sorted through the mess, I also sorted through my heart.
 I keep repeating this line from the song, Be Born In Me, by Francesca Battistelli: